Transfer Credit Evaluation

 If you have attended an institution outside of the United States, extra documentation may be needed.
 It is recommended that you contact an advisor before beginning the process.
 Review our Foreign Transcript Evaluation process for more information.

 No, you do not need to wait.
-Email registration@lowercolumbia.edu and let us know that you need to enroll.
+Email an unofficial transcript to registration@lowercolumbia.edu and let us know that you need to enroll.
 If we determine that you meet the prerequisite, we will enroll you.
-We must have an official or unofficial transcript to do this.